muhammadNassef/python-mini-projects-/README.md

 Python script that takes "search keywords and number of results from the command line" and searches the web for that "search keywords" and opens a new browser tab for each correct URL found related to the "search keywords".

 Note: number of results passed to minimize the result set of URLs returned by the search engine.

+# xkcd_comic_downloader.py
+[XKCD](https://xkcd.com/) is a popular geek webcomic

+This is a Python script to get the URL of the latest 10 comic images, then save the results into Excel file along with the title of each image.